copper-leaf/kotlin-json-forms/docs/src/orchid/resources/wiki/usage-guide.md

 validation is very complex, and the messaged displayed in the UI come directly from the platform's validation library, which may not be the most user-friendly.
 At this time, it is not a goal to provide more user-friendly or localized error messages.

+# Roadmap

+This is a list of features planned for this library.
+None of them are guaranteed, all of them are open for contribution.

+- Improve rich-text editor
+  - Contribute improvements to the upstream library for [richtext-compose-multiplatform](https://github.com/Wavesonics/richtext-compose-multiplatform)
+  - Improve toolbar and keyboard shortcuts
+  - Support saving/restoring rich text field state to/from HTML and Markdown
+  - Allow the user to switch between the rich-text editor, and editing the markup directly
+  - When editing markup directly, allow user to choose whether to show a rendered preview of the rich text
+- Add code editor widget
+  - Potentially based on [this library](https://github.com/Qawaz/compose-code-editor), if it would move its dependencies to MavenCentral
+- Improve UX of dropdown-based widgets
+- Support date/time pickers
+  - Ideally, these would use the native picker dialogs on Android, and custom-built ones for Desktop
+- Add UI elements to display refs to properties, or computed expressions
+  - Use [trellis](https://github.com/copper-leaf/trellis) for building the expression DSL here
+- Improve UX of array widgets
+  - would be nice to have list, master/detail, and table views for array-of-object controls
+- Improve error messages
+  - See if there's a way to map the error messages of the validator libs to common strings (especially ones that could be localized)
+  - Add a way to provide custom additional error messages (such as coming from an API after submitting the form)
+- Support `readonly` flag
+  - Globally on the entire form (set via FormContract.State)
+  - On any individual Control
+  - On a property within the JSON Schema
+- Support `definitions` so that object/array controls can use `oneOf`, `anyOf`, or `allOf` with `$ref` to the definitions
+- Automatically move focus between controls with tab on desktop